speakeasy-api/developer-docs/openapi/security/security-schemes.md

 ## How to describe security

-The [security](https://spec.openapis.org/oas/v3.1.0#security-requirement-object) section is a list (actually a list of key-value pairs, but we will talk a bit more about that later) of security schemes that can be used to authenticate all operations or a particular operation (depending on the scope of the [security](https://spec.openapis.org/oas/v3.1.0#security-requirement-object) list).
+The [security](https://spec.openapis.org/oas/v3.1.0#security-requirement-object) section is a list (of key-value pairs, but we will talk a bit more about that later) of security schemes that can be used to authenticate all operations or a particular operation (depending on the scope of the [security](https://spec.openapis.org/oas/v3.1.0#security-requirement-object) list).

 Below is an example of a number of different ways you can use the [security](https://spec.openapis.org/oas/v3.1.0#security-requirement-object) section of your document: